a-blondel/nwc-server/README.md

 - https://github.com/barronwaffles/dwc_network_server_emulator : Implementation of many gamespy endpoints, I extracted the minimum required for my needs, you might find what you need there !

 Two main purposes :
-- Using it with https for the players without a modded wii (I repeat, only for games using IOS < 37)
+- Using it with https for the players without a modded Wii (I repeat, only for games using IOS < 37)
-- Using it with http for the players with a modded wii (it requires to patch the game to use http instead of https, one thing that can be done is to patch using Wimmfi then use a DNS to redirect Wiimmfi domain requests to this server)
+- Using it with http for the players with a modded Wii or Dolphin.
+It requires to patch the game to use http instead of https with a NoSSL patcher (available on some recently updated game loaders for the Wii, and for Dolphin you can use [WIT](https://wit.wiimm.de/wit/) with the `--http` arg to apply it to your game ISO but be warned that it also replaces the sub-domain 'naswii' to 'nas').

 The only thing to do is to change the DNS setting of the Wii to this server in both cases.

 ## How to run the project

-You must patch node with older openssl to handle the deprecated SSLv3 protocol and cipher suite ECDHE-RSA-AES128-SHA (node version : `22.1.0`)
+You must patch node with older openssl to handle the deprecated SSLv3 protocol and cipher suite ECDHE-RSA-AES128-SHA (node version used : `22.1.0`).
+If you don't want to bother about patching node, you can also downgrade node to version 0.10.33 and adapt the code to revert ES6 code.

 Pull dependencies
 ```